-Pyospermia (also referred to as leukocytospermia) is a condition in which there is an unusually high number of white blood cells in the semen.
-According to the World Health Organization, pyospermia is defined as more than 1 million white blood cells per milliliter of semen.
+Pyospermia (also referred to as leukocytospermia) is a condition in which an unusually high number of white blood cells are in the semen — more than 1 million white blood cells per 1 milliliter of semen.

-Pyospermia is an important condition in male fertility because white blood cells weaken the sperm and can damage its genetic material.
+Because white blood cells can weaken the sperm, pyospermia can damage its genetic material.
 White blood cells release powerful substances called reactive oxygen species (ROS), which destroy organisms that cause infections.
-Unfortunately, ROS can also affect healthy tissues, which includes sperm.
-ROS destroy the sperm membrane, impair sperm movement, and damage sperm DNA.
+But ROS can also affect healthy tissues, which includes sperm.
+ROS destroy the sperm membrane, impair sperm movement and damage sperm DNA.

 How common is pyospermia?